Nenkai/gt-modding-hub/docs/ps2/getting_started.md

 GT4FS extract -r GT4.VOL
 ```

-This may take some time, but once that is done, you should be able to see a new `extracted` folder that follows [this file structure](file_structure.md).
+This may take a while, but when complete, you should be able to see a new `extracted` folder that follows [this file structure](file_structure.md).

 ---

 ## Packing a volume

-Assuming you've made an edit, you can now proceed to repack a volume.
-There are two ways which will be described below, the first one being the more convenient one.
+After making edits to game files, you'll need to repack the volume.
+There are two ways described below, the first being the most convenient.

 ### Method 1 - Appending to the volume

-You can "pack" a new volume using your new content, by appending your existing volume.
-This avoid having to wait to pack the entire game's content just for a few files.
+You can "pack" a new volume containing your new content by appending the changes to your existing volume.
+This avoids having to wait for a full VOL build for what may only be a few changed files.

 You would need to create a new folder with the edited files, **while preserving the original paths**.
 An example: